byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ### Performance Overloads

 The code we have presented so far fully defines the governing equations for the aerodynamic state variables of the Peters' finite state model.
-At this point, if the jacobian of the governing differential equations of the typical section model with respect to the state variables, inputs, and/or parameters is needed by a differential equations solver and/or for a stability analysis, it will be calculated automatically using the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package.
-Alternatively, jacobians may be specified manually, in order to avoid the computational expenses associated with automatic differentiation.
+At this point, we can either provide custom definitions for the jacobians associated with these governing equations, or allow the jacobians to be calculated using forward automatic differentiation enabled by the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package.
+While the latter approach is convenient, the former approach typically allows for lower computational expenses when computing jacobians.

-The jacobian of the right hand side of the governing equations with respect to the state variables may be manually defined using the [`get_state_jacobian`](@ref) function for out-of-place models and [`get_state_jacobian!`](@ref) function for in-place models.
+The jacobian of the right hand side of the governing equations with respect to the state variables may be defined using the [`get_state_jacobian`](@ref) function for out-of-place models and [`get_state_jacobian!`](@ref) function for in-place models.

 ```@example developer
-function get_state_jacobian(model::MyPeters, λ, d, p, t)
+function get_state_jacobian(model::MyPeters, x, y, p, t)
     # extract inputs
-    u, ω, vdot, ωdot = d
+    u, ω, vdot, ωdot = y
     # extract parameters
     a, b, a0, α0 = p
     # extract model constants